 Of course, this approach is not for everyone.
 If your average customer is a large enterprise and your average deal size is $100,000, it goes without saying that most of your candidates won’t be customers (and good luck running a 25% off coupon past your CFO).

-But if your organization has a large B2C component, and a large portion of your candidates are customers, there is good reason to give it a try.
+But if your organization has a large B2C component, and a large percentage of your candidates are customers, there are good reasons to try it out.

 To Drive Revenue or Not to Drive Revenue?

-To some observers, the aforementioned practice treads on some ethically shaky ground, particularly if candidates are given coupons and vouchers as “consolation prizes.”
-When offered after rejection, vouchers and discount codes have the potential to leave a sour taste in the candidate’s mouth and send a bad message: We don’t want you to work for us, but buy our stuff anyway.
+To some observers, the previously mentioned practice treads on some ethically shaky ground, particularly if candidates are given coupons and vouchers as “consolation prizes.”
+When offered after rejection, vouchers and discount codes have the potential to leave a sour taste in the candidate’s mouth: We don’t want you to work for us, but buy our stuff anyway.

 Properly implemented, vouchers and discount codes have the opposite effect: they'll enhance your brand as an employer.
 Many of your candidates are already fans of your organization - why not show them a little appreciation for their loyalty?
 They'll welcome the opportunity to pay less for a product they had their eye on anyway.